Clever logo design are the most creative logos out there

 Clever Logo Design Explained

-Visual double-entendres are key elements of many clever logo designs, as they can tell the public about your company’s name or business without text.
-As the old adage says, “a picture is worth a thousand words,” so this tactic makes a logo much more memorable.
+Visual double-entendres are key elements of many logos with a twist, as they can tell the public about your company’s name or business without text.
+As the old adage says, “a picture is worth a thousand words,” so this tactic makes a clever logo design much more memorable.

-The logo of Mister Cutts Total Male Grooming, a barber shop in Wichita Falls, Texas, is a great example of clever graphic design.
+The logo design of Mister Cutts Total Male Grooming, a barber shop in Wichita Falls, Texas, is a great example of logos with a twist.
 This logo’s centerpiece is a stylized set of scissors, which reminds potential customers that the store specializes in haircuts.
 The scissors’ blades form a neatly trimmed mustache, and its finger rings serve as eyes.
 While you have to look a little more closely to see the scissors, it’s easy to spot the man in the logo.
 This well-groomed masculine image tells the public that Mister Cutts Total Male Grooming caters for male clientele.
+Take a look at one of the clever logo design in our portfolio for John Sadri Tennis academy.
+Read all about his career John Sadri

 At first glance, the logo of the Pittsburgh Zoo & PPG Aquarium seems to simply show a gnarly old tree above the names of these wildlife centers.
 However, when you look at the negative white space on either side of the tree the images of a gorilla face on one side and a lion on the other come into focus.
 This clever logo reminds potential visitors of the animals they might see at the zoo.